-Course selection opens in late February/early March for the following school year.
+Course selection opens in February for the following school year.
 Current McDevitt students may complete the scheduling process via their student portal or the parent portal.

 Every student is required to schedule 6 major classes.
 Students do not need to schedule physical education as it will be added automatically.
 All incoming freshman are required to enroll in Windows I which will also be automatically added to their schedule.